-This policy outlines the rules applicable to the payment of gratuities on retirement from the Fire Service or on the death of an employee as provided for in section 55 of the Fire Service Act 1975 or as a volunteer under section 56 of that Act.

-Gratuities are paid in accordance with the provisions of Section 55 of the Fire Service Act 1975 in respect of employees of the New Zealand Fire Service, and Section 56 in respect of volunteers.
+Introduction This policy outlines the rules applicable to the payment of gratuities on retirement from the Fire Service or on the death of an employee as provided for in section 55 of the Fire Service Act 1975 or as a volunteer under section 56 of that Act.
+Policy Gratuities are paid in accordance with the provisions of Section 55 of the Fire Service Act 1975 in respect of employees of the New Zealand Fire Service, and Section 56 in respect of volunteers.
 Gratuities are discretionary payments but will not be unreasonably withheld.
 Every case for the payment of a gratuity will be considered on its merits.
 In the event that an employee is dismissed, he or she will not be entitled to a gratuity.
 Where an employee retires or resigns immediately prior to the conclusion of a disciplinary investigation which, if proven, is likely to result in the employee's immediate termination, or the employee resigns following a being charged with or convicted of a criminal offence, the gratuity may be withheld.
 However, each case will be assessed on a case by case basis.
 The authority for the approval of gratuity payments is delegated to Fire Region Commanders within Commission policies.

-Retiring Leave

-Provided that an employee has the necessary qualifying service and is on an individual employment agreement based on the expired Non-Uniformed Collective Employment, he or she has the option of a retiring leave payment instead of a gratuity.
+Retiring Leave Provided that an employee has the necessary qualifying service and is on an individual employment agreement based on the expired Non- Uniformed Collective Employment, he or she has the option of a retiring leave payment instead of a gratuity.
+Qualification for Gratuity In order to qualify for a gratuity payment, both employees and volunteers must have completed ten years continuous service with the New Zealand Fire Service either as a volunteer or as an employee.

-Qualification Gratuity

-for

-In order to qualify for a gratuity payment, both employees and volunteers must have completed ten years continuous service with the New Zealand Fire Service either as a volunteer or as an employee.
 Service as a volunteer cannot be added to service as an employee to reach the 10 years continuous service.
 However, where an individual has completed 10 years as a volunteer and 10 years paid service, he or she is entitled to receive gratuity payments for both periods of service in accordance with the provisions of the Fire Service Act.
 The full qualifying period for a payment equivalent to six months pay is 35 years continuous service at the time of retirement.
 Employees are not eligible for a gratuity in respect of any second, or subsequent periods of paid service if a gratuity has been paid for a previous continuous paid service of 10 years or more at any time.
+Gratuity Payable on If an employee is to receive a gratuity, the amount payable is calculated as follows:

+12 August 2002

-on Retirement
+Retirement